spotify/luigi/doc/parameters.rst

         date = luigi.DateParameter(default=datetime.date.today())
         # ...

-By doing this, Luigi can do take care of all the boilerplate code that would normally be needed in the constructor.
+By doing this, Luigi can take care of all the boilerplate code that would normally be needed in the constructor.
 Internally, the DailyReport object can now be constructed by running ``DailyReport(datetime.date(2012, 5, 10))`` or just ``DailyReport()``.